danijelpendjer/ultimate-wp-query-search-filter/readme.txt

 You can goto this [website](http://9-sec.com/) to get the details.

+For more Info or Documentation please visit [here](http://9-sec.com/2014/01/ultimate-wp-query-search-filter/).

 == Screenshots ==
 1. Ultimate WP Query Search Filter setting page 1
 2. Ultimate WP Query Search Filter setting page 2